zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ## ONNX operations

-Concrete-ML implements ONNX operations using Concrete-Numpy, which can handle floating point operations, as long as they can be fused to an integer lookup table.
+Concrete ML implements ONNX operations using Concrete-Numpy, which can handle floating point operations, as long as they can be fused to an integer lookup table.
 The ONNX operations implementations are based on the `QuantizedOp` class.

 There are two modes of creation of a single table lookup for a chain of ONNX operations: